Worthy is the Lamb!

 to the Lamb!”
 These men came out of the “Great Tribulation, having

 washed their robes and made them white in the blood of the Lamb.”
-Victory
+Their

-and redemption were achieved by the sacrificed “Lamb” - (Revelation
+victory and redemption were achieved by the slain “Lamb” - (Revelation

 7:9-17).